victorkirov/ordinalexplorer/README.md

 - The current implementation relies on external APIs to get the data.
 This is not ideal and we should have our own API that we can use instead.
 This would also allow us to cache the data server-side if needed.
 We would also make fewer calls to the server; instead of calling the server for each Ordinal and then again for each Inscription, we could call it once and get all the Ordinals/Inscriptions for a wallet and would also allow us to paginate the results in the case of a wallet containing many Ordinals.
 - Test coverage is currently low but there is not enough time in the scope of this project ot increase it.
 - There are a few magic URL strings and magic numbers in the code.
 These should be moved to constants and/or environment variables which can be set at build time.
+- All the components were made manually.
+It would be better to use a standard component library, like Material UI, with a custom theme.
+- Styling is currently a bit inconsistent with some styles being set directly on elements and others in .scss files.
+Colours are also specified directly in those files.
+It would be good to choose a specific way of specifying styles and a central place to specify colours.

 ## Setup